Do not let Putin win, Biden pleads with Republicans on Ukraine | Politics

 Do not let Putin win, Biden pleads with Republicans on Ukraine

-U.S. President Joe Biden pleaded with Republicans for a fresh infusion of military aid for Ukraine on Wednesday, warning that a victory for Russia over Ukraine would leave Moscow in position to attack NATO allies and could draw the U.S. into a war.
+President Joe Biden pleaded with Republicans on Wednesday for a fresh infusion of military aid for Ukraine, warning that a victory for Russia over Ukraine would leave Moscow in position to attack NATO allies and could draw U.S. troops into a war.

-U.S. President Joe Biden pleaded with Republicans for a fresh infusion of military aid for Ukraine on Wednesday, warning that a victory for Russia over Ukraine would leave Moscow in position to attack NATO allies and could draw the U.S. into a war.
+President Joe Biden pleaded with Republicans on Wednesday for a fresh infusion of military aid for Ukraine, warning that a victory for Russia over Ukraine would leave Moscow in position to attack NATO allies and could draw U.S. troops into a war.
 Biden spoke as the United States planned to announce $175 million in additional Ukraine aid from its dwindling supply of money for Kyiv.
 He signaled a willingness to make significant changes to U.S. migration policy along the border with Mexico to try to draw Republican support.

 "If Putin takes Ukraine, he won't stop there," Biden said.
 Putin will attack a NATO ally, he predicted, and then "we'll have something that we don't seek and that we don't have today: American troops fighting Russian troops," Biden said.
 "We can't let Putin win," he said.

-A U.S. official said the United States has less than $1 billion in "replenishment authority."
-This means that if Congress does not provide new funds to buy replacement equipment, the U.S., Ukraine and arms makers may be forced to take other steps to backfill stocks.
+A U.S. official said Washington has less than $1 billion in "replenishment authority."
+This means that if Congress does not provide new funds to buy replacement equipment, the U.S., Ukraine and arms makers may have to take other steps to backfill stocks.
 Border security with Mexico is a major issue weighing on the negotiations about Ukraine and Israel funding.

 House and Senate Republicans are backing renewed construction of a border wall, former President Donald Trump's signature goal, while deeming large numbers of migrants ineligible for asylum and reviving a controversial policy under which asylum seekers are told to remain in Mexico while their immigration case is heard.
 Biden said he was willing to make "significant" compromises on the border issue but said Republicans will not get everything they want.
 He did not provide details.